Our product acceptance process

 - road-rail vehicles or attachments, and rail-mounted machines, on-track machines, road plant and portable and transportable work equipment that could affect or interact with the infrastructure.

-You can view the types of products that typically require approval (PDF).
+You can view the examples of items that require approval (PDF).
 Please note that this list is not exhaustive and advice may be required to determine whether your product requires approval.

 See Accessing Network Rail standards for contractors and suppliers (PDF) for information on standards.